x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/enable-internet-calendar-publishing-exchange-2013-help.md

   - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Calendar and Sharing Permissions" entry in the [Recipients Permissions](recipients-permissions-exchange-2013-help.md) topic.

-  - An Exchange 2013 Client Access server exists in the Exchange organization that's sharing users’ calendar information.
+  - An Exchange 2013 Client Access server exists in the Exchange organization that's sharing users' calendar information.

-  - User mailboxes are on Exchange 2013 Mailbox servers in the Exchange organization that's sharing users’ calendar information.
+  - User mailboxes are on Exchange 2013 Mailbox servers in the Exchange organization that's sharing users' calendar information.

   - Only Outlook 2010 or later and Outlook Web App users can create sharing invitations.